PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 “6 When making certain kinds of applications (see paragraphs 12 and 13 below), an applicant must therefore either-

-(a) provide on a separate form uploaded to the online system confirmation from a mediator that-
+(a) provide on a separate form uploaded to the online system confirmation that the applicant has attended a MIAM; or

 (b) include in the application a claim that a MIAM exemption applies.